hanelliotphan/quick-meet/README.md

 $ export HF_TOKEN=<your Hugging Face API token>
 ```

-Second, since this project utilizes the Meta's Llama-3.1 model from Hugging Face,
+Third, since this project utilizes the Meta's Llama-3.1 model from Hugging Face,
 you need to be added to all the Meta's Llama repositories.
 Please go to
 [this repository](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct) and
 on top of the page, fill in the information and wait for approval (in my case,